mucsci-students/2022fa-475-GetUp/README.md

 # 2022fa-475-GetUp
-#Final Product in branch "mainn"
+#Final Product in branch "mainnn"
+#sorry for any confusion :)